-The RSU provides input in to every primary school class in the Borough, offering classroom sessions from Reception to Year 5 Pedestrian Skills sessions are offered to Year 2 and 3 with Year 6 attending Crucial Crew which is a personal safety event covering themes from Road Safety, First Aid, Water Safety etc.
+The RSU provides input in to every primary school class in the borough, offering classroom sessions from Reception to Year 5 Pedestrian Skills sessions are offered to Year 2 and 3 with Year 6 attending Crucial Crew which is a personal safety event covering themes from Road Safety and First Aid to Water Safety.

 All High Schools are offered input in to each year group, so if a High has 8 classes per year group that would be 40 classroom sessions through the school year.
 The module content ranges from car theft, in-car safety, Pedestrian Safety and with Year 11 in conjunction with BSM a Pre-Drive module including driver theory and a practical drive.